Trimingham: Trimingham beach

 Trimingham has a beach that is used by surfers, jet skiers, dog walkers and night-fishermen.
 It is reached by a steep one-vehicle only road accessed along a lane just past the building that used to be the Ingleside public house, now a private residence.

-The cliff face at Trimingham has the youngest chalk in the United Kingdom, contains shells, bivalves, crinoids and oysters, and is subject coastal erosion.
+The cliff face at Trimingham has the youngest chalk in the United Kingdom; it contains shells, bivalves, crinoids and oysters, and is subject to coastal erosion.